 As with many cyber security challenges, vigilance and a consistent process are more important than the technology and tools.
-This means that everyone, including scientists, need to care about security.
+This means that everyone, including scientists, needs to care about security.
 Wanting your intellectual property secured should be a thought in your mind.
 After all, if you are creating leading-edge science, you do not want to have to pay to get it back from a ransomware attack.

 Ransomware is very dangerous because it can be a direct attack or a social engineering act, such as phishing.
 If people are not aware of the methods used, it could lead to data being stolen.
 Once ransomware is resident on a system, it can be a simple money collection exercise or a means to an end to capture intellectual property.
 Many think all ransomware is for small fee collections, but it has become a delivery tool for much greater harm.

 If ransomware hits and is used for this more nefarious purpose, key intellectual property can be sold to the highest bidder or a nation-state.
 Lost intellectual property may allow an organization in another country to leap forward and deliver your discoveries.